-How Ergonomists Evaluate Risk: A Guide to Common Assessment Tools
+How Ergonomists Conduct Ergonomic Risk Assessment: A Guide to Common Tools

-In industrial environments, preventing musculoskeletal disorders (MSDs) and optimizing worker safety requires more than just good intentions—it demands precise evaluation tools.
+In industrial environments, preventing musculoskeletal disorders (MSDs) and optimizing worker safety requires more than just good intentions, it demands precise evaluation tools.
+A structured ergonomic risk assessment allows ergonomists to measure physical demands and identify workplace hazards.
 Ergonomists rely on a suite of scientifically validated methods to assess risk in manual materials handling (MMH) and static exertion tasks.
-This post explores the most widely used tools and how they integrate into modern ergonomic software like Work(s).
+This post explores some widely used tools and how they integrate into modern ergonomic software.

 Understanding the Risk Landscape

-Ergonomic risk assessment is a multidisciplinary process that draws from:
+Ergonomic risk assessment is a multidisciplinary process that looks at:

 • Biomechanics: Evaluating forces on the body, especially the spine and joints.